 Enter live chat.

 Live chat is growing, and fast.
-So fast, in fact, that data collected from a survey published this year projected that it will grow up to a whopping 87% in the next 12-18 months.
 With this industry’s highly signiﬁcant growth, more people are trying to understand how younger customers are transforming the way we look at customer service.

 It comes as no surprise that Millennials and Gen Z are gravitating toward online engagement.
 When interacting with a brand or business, 65% of 18 – 34-year-olds now begin the process online, and 60% of all consumers in that same age group say that they use live chat for these interactions.
 There are many reasons for this preference; it’s fast, it’s convenient, and it also taps into a peculiar generational trend: young people tend to prefer texting over talking on the phone.

 Considering the data surrounding chat, there’s a lot to be gained for institutions utilizing chat to reach students.

 When the goal is to recruit as many students as possible, accessibility is key.
 You never know when someone will visit your website, and if they are able to connect with you right away via a live chat, that conversation could be the deciding factor between a potential student leaving your site, or ﬁlling out an application.

 Data shows that young people heavily prefer text-based platforms.
 A recent survey determined that for Americans under 50, texting is the most frequent form of communication used, and more than 2/3rds of the respondents who identiﬁed as Millennial and younger said that they text “a lot.”
 Since having chat means that your website has its own instant messenger function built right in, this means that the majority of incoming students may be more compelled to engage with your website than they would without that live chat capability.